entando/entando-docs/vuepress/docs/next/tutorials/solution/customer-portal.md

    * Provide the Organization ID from Jira.
 Each project must have a unique Organization ID.
    * Click `Save`.
 3. To assign `Projects`:
-	 * From the `Action` drop-down menu →  `Manage Users`
+	 * From the `Action` drop-down menu →  `Manage Users`.
-    * Select the user for the `Project`
+    * Select the user for the `Project`.
-    * Click `Submit`
+    * Click `Submit`.

 * **Manage Partners and Subscriptions** \
 Use the `Action` drop-down menu to manage Partners, and request and manage subscriptions.

 ## Using the Customer Portal

 To access the Customer Portal, your organization administrator needs to provide you with the proper user credentials.
 You can then create and track service tickets as well as request subscriptions.

 Once you login to the Customer Portal, you will see a list of customers.
 Click on a customer to view details and track their projects.

 1. To create a `Service Ticket` for a project: \
-from the `Action` pull-down menu → `Open Ticket`
+from the `Action` pull-down menu → `Open Ticket`.

 ![Customer Portal Open Ticket](./images/cp-open-ticket.png)